cloudflare/workerd/README.md

 As of this writing, some major features are missing which we intend to fix shortly:

-* **MacOS** is not supported yet, but should be imminently.
-We've never tried to build this code on Mac in the past, but we expect it should only require minor tweaks.
-Most of the work is figuring out how to wrangle the build system.
-(Windows users, meanwhile, should use WSL2.
-A native Windows port would be a challenge and is not currently being worked on.)
 * **Binary Packages** for various distributions are not built yet.
 We intend to provide these once out of beta.
 * **Wrangler/Miniflare integration** is in progress.
 The [Wrangler CLI tool](https://developers.cloudflare.com/workers/wrangler/) and [Miniflare](https://miniflare.dev/) will soon support local testing using `workerd` (replacing the previous simulated environment on top of Node).
 Wrangler should also support generating `workerd` configuration directly from a Wrangler project.
 * **Multi-threading** is not implemented. `workerd` runs in a single-threaded event loop.
 For now, to utilize multiple cores, we suggest running multiple instances of `workerd` and balancing load across them.
 We will likely add some built-in functionality for this in the near future.